mrcosta/mrcosta.github.io/_posts/books/2018-09-16-continuous-integration.md

 * **what exactly is an environment**: it's a resource that you need to run your application.

-* **managing environments**: I think didn't much more sense the details because it didn't talk about containerization, but it mentions Puppet, that is a good tool for configuration management.
+* **managing environments**: I think it didn't make sense the details because it didn't mention about containerization, but it mentions Puppet, that is a good tool for configuration management.

 * monitor your network and version control your network configuration.